About the course

 A successful transfer of status from PRS to DPhil status will require the submission of a report on progress to date on research and future plans.
 Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status within ten terms of admission, to show that your work continues to be on track.

 Both milestones normally involve an interview with two assessors (other than your supervisor) and therefore provide important experience for the final oral examination.

 You will be expected to submit an original thesis within a maximum of four years from the date of admission.
 To be awarded a DPhil in Chemistry in Cells you will need to defend your thesis orally (viva voce) in front of two appointed examiners.

-This is a new course and there are no alumni yet; graduate destinations will be posted as data become available.
+This is a relatively new course and graduate destinations will be posted as data become available.
 However, throughout the course, students will have the opportunity to meet the Chemistry in Cells pool of career mentors with scientific backgrounds and diverse career paths.
 Our career mentors provide advice and guidance to our students as they explore and develop their career paths.
 There is flexible funding to support short-term postdoctoral activities undertaken directly after the DPhil is completed.

 Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.